orkes-io/docs/docs/codelab/orderfulfillment8.md

-# Dynamic forks
+# Scaling parallel tasks with Dynamic forks
 # Order Fulfillment Codelab part 8

 We've automated the shipping workflow at Bob's widgets using Conductor.
 Our workflow creates shipping labels for each ordered widgets, and reorders widgets to keep the inventory up.
 We added error catching when the workflow fails, sending messages to Slack whenever the workflow fails.

-IN the latest iteration of our order fulfillment workflow, we are adding the ability to ship to multiple addresses - also known as dropshipping.
+In the latest iteration of our order fulfillment workflow, we are adding the ability to ship to multiple addresses - also known as dropshipping.
 Our sales team has determined that we can add a 15% markup if we dropship widgets for our customers, and we can accomplish this *just in code* with no other changes to the process.

 ## Dynamic Fork preparation